-This trick will work on any version of Windows, but note that on versions before Windows 7 you just need to right-click the taskbar button instead of Shift+right-click to get the context menu.
-It’s a handy little trick for solving an somewhat rare—but definitely frustrating—problem.
+This trick will work on any version of Windows, but note that on versions before Windows 7 you just need to right-click the taskbar button instead of Shift+Right-Click to get the context menu.
+It’s a handy little trick for solving a somewhat rare — but definitely frustrating — problem.

 - › How to Rearrange Windows with Keyboard Shortcuts on Windows 10